 48. Northern Tanagers

-The Northern Tanager (Piranga horticola) is a species of bird in the cardinal family.
+The Northern Tanager (Piranga horticola) is a bird species in the cardinal family.
 It has a distinctive red head and wings, with yellow to orange underparts and a black tail.

-They feed on insects, nectar from flowers, fruits like berries and cherries as well as small vertebrates such as lizards or amphibians.
+They feed on insects, nectar from flowers, fruits like berries and cherries, and small vertebrates like lizards or amphibians.

-The male is particularly striking due to his bright colors; he also sings often while perched atop trees in order to attract mates or defend territory against other males.
+The male is particularly striking due to his bright colors; he sings often while perched atop trees to attract mates or defend territory against other males.

-Female Northern Tanagers are duller but still have beautiful plumage that sets them apart from most other bird speciesScientific classification:
+Female Northern Tanagers are duller but still have beautiful plumage that sets them apart from most other bird species.

 Kingdom | Animalia |